-Airmeet supports two formats: Virtual Event & Virtual Conference format wherein Virtual Event format you can have a single track session (one session at a time), whereas, in Virtual Conference format, you can have as many sessions as you want to, parallel or non-parallel.
+Airmeet supports two formats: Webinar Events and Virtual Events.
+In Webinar Event format you can have a single track session (one session at a time), whereas, in Virtual Event format, you can have as many sessions as you want to, parallel or non-parallel.

 2. Add a new session for an Airmeet event.